 I have this memory of walking on a tropical beach right where the water meets the sand, and my feet were just in the sea.
 I was having a conversation with a man ‘who looked like my dad’.
 He was walking quite fast, and I struggled to keep pace.
 I asked the guy (who looked like my dad) where he worked, he told me he worked in Azerbaijan, to which I replied, “Oh, my dad works there!”

 My dad’s version: He has been off work for six weeks; it is time to go for another trip.
 It has been a tough decision to leave me, but I am stable now, walking, talking and on the mend, so he decides to go.
 He is due to fly to Azerbaijan later that day and comes to Ward C2 (the neuro recovery ward) where I am staying to say bye.
-I’m sat in the chair next to my bed.
+I’m sitting in the chair next to my bed.

 I ask him where he was going, “to work” he replies,